socketio/socket.io-redis-adapter/README.md

   be used instead of the host and port options if specified.
 - `pubClient`: optional, the redis client to publish events on
 - `subClient`: optional, the redis client to subscribe to events on
+- `dataClient`: optional, the redis client used to store and read socket.io sockets/rooms data

-If you decide to supply `pubClient` and `subClient`, make sure you use [node_redis](https://github.com/mranney/node_redis) as a client or one with an equivalent API.
+If you decide to supply `pubClient`, `subClient` or `dataClient` make sure you use [node_redis](https://github.com/mranney/node_redis) as a client or one with an equivalent API.